 Stray cats wander, plump grapes grow on grapevines outside boutique hotels, and hollow trees make both a photo op and playground for children.

 The views from the village of Makrinitsa are stunning.
 This is a great place for capturing images of the cruise ships in the Gulf of Pagasae.
 Do not miss St. John’s Church and the lion’s fountain.
 It is a perfect place to see the balance between old-world charm and modern attraction.

 Goodbye Beautiful Volos and Meteora

-Finally, our tour had come to an end.
+Finally, our tour came to an end.
 Costis drove us down the windy hills, through the modern port city of Volos, Greece.
 We made one last stop to satisfy my historical curiosity about the Argo.
-This was the mythical ship used by Jason and the Argonauts in search of the Golden Fleece, which was docked in the Volos harbor.
+This was the mythical ship used by Jason and the Argonauts searching for the Golden Fleece, which was docked in the Volos harbor.
 We got out and took pictures.

 For us, the seaside town of Volos looked like Fort Lauderdale.
 It is one romantic, fairytale town I would like to return to for a land trip.

 Cheers to another fun visit to Greece.
 The beauty of Greece’s different regions never ceases to amaze me, and I encourage you to broaden your travel destinations to some of these smaller, less known spots.